AqwamCreates/DataPredict/docs/API/Models/LongShortTermMemory.md

 Predict a sequence of output tokens for a given sequence of input tokens.

 ```
-LongShortTermMemory:predict(tokenInputSequenceArray: integer[]): integer[]
+LongShortTermMemory:predict(tableOfTokenInputSequenceArray: tokenInputSequenceArray[]): tokenOutputSequenceArray[]
 ```

 #### Parameters:

-* tokenInputSequenceArray: An array containing a sequence of tokens.
+* tableOfTokenInputSequenceArray: An array containing sequences of tokens.

 #### Returns:

-* tokenOutputSequenceArray: An array containing a sequence of tokens.
+* tableOfTokenOutputSequenceArray: An array containing sequences of tokens.

 ## Notes: